wjbarbour3/hello-world/README.md

 # hello-world
-Hello
+Hello!
-Just me trying to grow
+Just me trying to grow.
-This text is part of that growth
+This text is part of that growth.